WooCommerce vs. BigCommerce – Which One Wins?

 WooCommerce – A Brief Overview

 In a nutshell, WooCommerce is the most famous e-commerce plugin for WordPress that you can use with basically any WordPress theme.
 It allows you to turn your WordPress website into an online store instantly.
 You can download WooCommerce for free from their official website and install it on your WordPress website without having to pay any monthly fees.
+You can also install the software when you sign up for domain registration and a hosting plan.
 It can be used for all types of online stores, no matter if you’re just starting out or if you already have a big store and want to move to WooCommerce.

 If you already have a WordPress website, then this option is ideal for you and you can get your e-commerce store up and running in no time.
 This also applies to those businesses that plan to create a WordPress website later on.